 Recovering From The Devastating Impact Of An Affair

 According to the Infidelity Recovery Institute, research has shown it takes roughly 18 months to recover from infidelity.
 Of course, all couples are different and in order to truly recover from an affair, a couple must put in a significant amount of work.
-Some might think it takes a lot of work on the part of the betraying partner, but the truth is, recovery from an affair is a dyadic effort.
+Some might think it takes a lot of work on the part of the betraying partner, but the truth is, both people have to help recover from an affair.

-- Physical self-care.
-One of the best ways you can help yourself during any time of distress is to practice self-care.
+One of the best ways you can help yourself is to practice self-care.
 It’s common to put it aside and be overwhelmed with whatever we are feeling.
-If you’re feeling really off or down, consider getting a physical including bloodwork and assessment for any mood issues such as depression or anxiety.
+If you’re feeling really off or down, consider getting a physical including bloodwork and an assessment for mood issues such as depression or anxiety.
 It is important to eat healthy and get plenty of rest even when it feels difficult to do so.
 Make sure you are getting adequate exercise and fresh air.
-Think about some of the things you like to do – maybe yoga, talking with friends, playing with your kids or pets, getting outdoors, reading or writing and arts – these are all great coping skills that can help you self-soothe in times of stress.
+Think about some of the things you like to do – maybe yoga, talking with friends, playing with your kids or pets, getting outdoors, reading or writing and arts.
+These are all great coping skills that can help you self-soothe in times of stress.

 The road to recovery and healing is a long one – it’s often a place and time where couples feel lost and confused.
 Most people struggle to put words to the endless thoughts and feelings they have and often report feeling crazy.
-It’s okay to feel this way and it’s a normal part of the healing process.
-It’s always recommended to seek the help of a professional during this difficult time.
+It’s okay to feel this way.
+It is a normal part of the healing process.
+Seek the help of a professional during this difficult time.
 A therapist can help you understand what’s happening, put your feelings and thoughts into words and identify what you want and need moving forward.

 Our therapists are specially trained to assist couples in healing from affairs.
-FTAJ also offers one of Jacksonville’s only affair recovery groups.
+We also offer one of Jacksonville’s only affair recovery groups.
 Learn more information about our affair recovery groups for unfaithful partners and betrayed partners, or, schedule an individual or couples therapy appointment.
 We’d love to help you begin your journey of healing and recovery.